Keyboard shortcuts

 Example code organization

-In the most basic setup, you will run 2 separate apps: one for the client and one for the server.
-(You can also run both in the same app in what is called HostServer mode, but we will not cover that in this tutorial.)
+In a basic setup, you will run 2 separate apps: one for the client and one for the server.

 The simple_box example has the following structure:

-• main.rs: this is where we read the settings file from assets/settings.ron and create the client or server app depending on the passed CLI arguments.
+• main.rs: Creation of the client or server app depending on the passed CLI mode

-• protocol.rs: here we define a shared protocol, which is basically the list of messages, components and inputs that can be sent between the client and server.
+• protocol.rs: Defines shared protocol, which is essentially the list of messages, components and inputs that can be sent between the client and server

-• shared.rs: this is where we define shared behaviour between the client and server.
-For example some simulation logic (physics/movement) should be shared between the client and server.
+• shared.rs: Defines shared behaviour between the client and server.
+For example,simulation logic like physics/movement should be shared between the client and server to ensure consistency.

-• client.rs: this is where we define client-specific logic (input-handling, client-prediction, etc.)
+• client.rs: Defines client-specific logic (input-handling, client-prediction, etc)

-• server.rs: this is where we define server-specific logic (spawning players for newly-connected clients, etc.)
+• server.rs: Defines server-specific logic (spawning players for newly-connected clients, etc)

 Defining a protocol